George A. Romero: 2010s

-It was announced in April 2021 that the film had been put back into development under the supervision of Suzanne Romero, with Zelati finishing the script with screenwriters Joe Knetter and Robert L. Lucas.
+In April 2021, it was announced that Romero's unproduced film treatment for Twilight of the Dead was put back into development under the supervision of Suzanne Romero, with co-writer Paolo Zelati finishing the script.
 Suzanne told The Hollywood Reporter, "This is the film he wanted to make.
 And while someone else will carry the torch as the director, it is very much a George A. Romero film."
+In August 2023, the film was announced to start production in fall 2023, once the current SAG-AFTRA strike comes to an end.
+A month later, it was announced that the film would be directed by Brad Anderson.